CVE-2026-5426: CWE-321 Use of hard-coded cryptographic key in Digital Knowledge KnowledgeDeliver

 Description

-CVE-2026-5426 is a vulnerability in Digital Knowledge KnowledgeDeliver where a hard-coded ASP.
-NET/IIS machineKey allows attackers to bypass ViewState validation.
-This flaw exists in deployments prior to February 24, 2026, enabling remote code execution through malicious ViewState deserialization.
-No official patch or remediation guidance is currently available.
+CVE-2026-5426 is a critical vulnerability in Digital Knowledge KnowledgeDeliver prior to February 24, 2026, caused by a hard-coded ASP.
+NET/IIS machineKey.
+This flaw allows attackers to bypass ViewState validation and potentially execute remote code through malicious ViewState deserialization.
+The vulnerability has a CVSS score of 9.
+1, indicating high severity with network attack vector, no required privileges or user interaction, and impacts confidentiality and integrity.
+No official patch or remediation guidance is currently available from the vendor.
 There are no known exploits in the wild at this time.

 AI-Powered Analysis